4 minute read

 Perceptions as to how much of the total job market is active or passive at any one time can vary but is believed to be around the 15% level for actives and around 85% level for the passive element.
 Passives are those who either aren't looking or who maybe are open to an approach for the perfect opportunity but not actively on the lookout.
 This is a big differential and so finding the best candidate, in potentially less than a 1/6th of the available talent pool, is at best challenging for many organisations.

-Many of our passive candidates have been on our recruitment database for some time, many of them years and are candidates we have kept in regular contact with to discuss their career aspirations.
+Many of our passive candidates have been on our recruitment database for some time, many of them years waiting for the ideal next move.
+They are candidates we have kept in regular contact with to discuss their career aspirations and plan.
 They are people we regularly get updates from and who we know we can contact specifically about that next role in their career when we become aware of it.
 These candidates will not be readily hawking the job boards, preferring instead to have faith in us or another consultancy to contact them when we identify the right opportunity in the right environment for them.
 This is worth bearing in mind if you are underwhelmed with your initial attempts at recruiting or if you decide you want to include such candidates from the outset of your search.

-Time consuming techniques which involve active networking of established recruitment databases or a thorough search of LinkedIn using experts and software are highly recommended if not essential in our eyes if you really want the best people sitting in front of you at interviews.
-We can help in this regard with our engage platform.
+Time-consuming techniques that involve active networking of established recruitment databases or a thorough search of LinkedIn using experts and software are highly recommended if not essential in our eyes if you really want the best people sitting in front of you at interviews.

 Adverts are obviously at the forefront of attraction techniques for the "Active" workforce so nailing this is paramount.
 Persuasive language, punchy style, an aspirational angle and clearly advocating the benefits are considered key in making the reader take notice as they scroll through the sites.

-As crazy as it sounds we frequently come across many organisations who when we question them are unsure or unclear as to exactly what they want from their new recruit.
+As crazy as it sounds, we frequently come across many organisations who when we question them, are unsure or unclear as to exactly what they want from their next recruit.
 "Someone like Peter in Accounts" isn't helpful unless Peter is profiled in detail using software but this rarely happens.
 Now the obvious assumption to draw from this is that if an organisation is uncertain of what they want and how to measure this.
 This means it will be extremely difficult to sell the opportunity to the very best of candidates.
-Those sold principally on the compensation package on offer may not be put off but those more considered candidates seeking a long term career opportunity may be less than impressed at where this role is leading to.
+Those sold principally on the compensation package on offer may not be put off but those more considered candidates seeking a long-term career opportunity may be less than impressed at where this role is leading to.

 Want to improve your Hiring Process?
 Download our Hiring Checklist